Black Lines on Fingernails: When a Nail Streak Could Signal Melanoma

 Surgical Intervention Strategies

 Early-stage subungual melanoma may require only wide local excision, removing the tumor with a margin of healthy tissue.
 Advanced cases often necessitate digit-sparing surgery when feasible, though partial or complete amputation may still be required in some cases.
-Sentinel lymph node biopsy determines whether cancer has spread to nearby lymph nodes.
+A sentinel lymph node biopsy determines whether cancer has spread to nearby lymph nodes.
 Immunotherapy and targeted therapy may be recommended for metastatic disease.

 Monitoring and Long-Term Nail Health